VedDeore/MLOps_GitHub_Lab1/README.md

 - multiply(x, y) multiplies x and y.
 - divide(x, y) divides x by y.
 - add_three_numbers(x, y) combines the results of the above functions and returns their sum.
+- power(x, y) raises x to the power of y.
 - To view the code and gain a deeper understanding, please refer to the calculator.py file located under the src folder in this [link](https://github.com/raminmohammadi/MLOps/blob/main/src/lab1/calculator.py).

 > **Note:** <br>